appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Multiple-Environments.md

 # Multiple Environments

+This page describes Multiple environments, which allows developers to isolate development and testing from production, avoiding unintended modifications and facilitating seamless switching between datasources.

 :::info
 The multiple environments feature is only available on [Business Edition.](https://www.appsmith.com/pricing)
 :::

-Multiple environments in Appsmith enable developers to isolate development and testing from production, avoiding unintended modifications and facilitating seamless switching between datasources.

-It allows you to switch between different environments while developing your app in edit mode.
-By switching environments, you are applying the datasource configurations defined in that environment.

 See how to [Setup Multiple Environments](/connect-data/how-to-guides/setup-multiple-environments).

+## What are Multiple Environments

+Multiple environments refer to the practice of creating and using different settings or contexts for various activities or processes.
+Each environment mimics the necessary conditions required for a particular phase, ensuring a controlled and isolated environment for specific tasks.

+This approach allows developers to test and validate changes without affecting the live production environment.
+By isolating the production environment, developers can work confidently, reducing the likelihood of accidental mishaps and making it easier to manage and reverse any unforeseen issues.

 ## Environments on Appsmith